lijumjose/VIPMP/src/pages/docs/recommendations/error_codes.md

 |4117 |Forbidden |403 |
 |4118 |Too Many Requests |429 |

-Recommendations are fetched as part of existing APIs, such as GET Subscription, Order Preview, and so on.
-If the core functionality of these APIs fails, then only Error details relevant to the core functionality will be returned; no details of the Recommendations will be sent back to the customer.
-For example:
+## Error codes for other APIs that fetch recommendations

+Recommendations may also be returned as part of other APIs, such as GET Subscription, Order Preview, etc. Two key error scenarios can occur:

+1. Failure in the core API functionality
+2. Core API succeeds, but fetching recommendations fails

+The HTTP status code reflects the outcome of the core API:

+- If the core API fails, a 4xx or 5xx status code is returned.
+- If the core API succeeds but recommendations fail, a 2xx status code is returned, and the error is included in the `recommendations` section of the response.

+**Example: Core API functionality failure:**

+HTTP Code: 4xx or 5xx

 ```json
 {